No Light, No Light

 And that's because man, do these two have a weird relationship at that point.
 I'm not against the two of them getting a happy ending or anything, but I think the screwed-up cocktail of sadness and self-loathing and unrequited love that marks the beginning of their relationship deserves to be unpacked more than I've seen—and more than I'm capable of doing, probably.

 Disclaimer: Prétear belongs to Junichi Sato and Kaori Naruse.
-The song from which this story takes its title and epigraph belongs to Florence Welsh and Isabella Summers.
+The song from which this story takes its title belongs to Florence Welsh and Isabella Summers.

 "I'm here to grant your wishes."